RootstockCollective/collective-rewards-sc/docs/src/src/RewardDistributor.sol/contract.RewardDistributor.md

 ### sendRewardToken

-sends reward tokens to sponsorsManager contract to be distributed to the gauges
+sends reward tokens to sponsorsManager contract to be distributed to the builder gauges

 _reverts if is not called by foundation treasury address reverts if reward token balance is insufficient_